jlumpe/jlumpe-gambit-lab-nb/experiments/201031-database-v1.1-software-version-migration/Readme.md

       * `matched_taxon_unique` - "False" if more than one species name matched to this taxon.
   * `201125-unmatched-species-taxonomy-trees/`
     * `201125-unmatched-species-taxonomy-trees-report.html` - HTML report containing taxonomy trees for genomes in species for which a single matching NCBI taxon could not be found in the previous experiment.
 See notebook description for more info.
+  * `201206-compare-updated-genome-taxids/`
+    * `201206-genome-taxid-reassignments.csv` - summary of all genomes whose taxid assignments changed (in the NCBI assembly database) between 2016 and now.
+Non-obvious columns:
+      * `species_has_match` - whether this species has a matching taxon in `201122-taxon-name-matching`.
+      * `new_in_match` - whether the new taxon is a descendant of the species match.
+      * `reclassified` - whether this genome was reclassified from its original genus/species to the current one during our curation process.